Despite 'awkward' feeling, Mike Singletary hopes Bears improve

 He referred to himself as “kind of a book that they’ve read — but I’ve grown since then.”

-Once known for their bruising defense, the Bears’ unit needs to define itself again, he said.
+Once known for its bruising style, the Bears’ defense needs to define itself again, he said.

-“I think they have some good players,” the Pro Football Hall of Famer said.
+“I think they have some good players,” Singletary said.
 “I think it’s just a matter of, everything comes down to a mindset and identity.
 Who are we?”

 It’s a good question.

-“I think without pointing a finger or without doing that, I think the Bears have gone through the transition of redefining that identity,” said Singletary, who was touting a Hyundai Super Bowl ad.
-“Getting back to that place they want to be — hopefully this offseason they can find it.”
+“Without pointing a finger, the Bears have gone through the transition of redefining that identity,” he said.
+“Getting back to that place they want to be — hopefully, this offseason, they can find it.”

 Defense, he said, “should always be sexy.”

-“Some teams make the argument that with the rules they have today, you go out and score as many points as you can and everybody’s happy,” he said.
+“Some teams make the argument that with the rules they have today, you go out and score as many points as you can, and everybody’s happy,” Singletary said.
 “For me, defense is like finance — it’s not about how much money you make, it’s about how much you keep.”

 He said he respects what coach John Fox is “doing and trying to do.”